 Are you sure you're ready to buy?
 Here's a checklist to look through plus a great video demonstrating someone who is not really ready to buy.
-Remember, if you're unsure, always give us a call.
-We love helping folks that are ready to buy as well as those who just need advice and steps in the right direction.
+Remember, if you're unsure, give us a call.
+We love helping folks that are ready to buy as well as those who just need advice and steps to head in the right direction.

 1. Do you have a job?